Services for Australians Overseas

 Australian Consulate-General Passport Information

-US based applicants must book via our online appointment booking system.
+- US based applicants must book via our online appointment booking system - refer to 'Appointment' section below.
 Appointments can be booked, re-scheduled and cancelled online.
 Non US based applicants must call the Consulate to obtain an appointment.

 Incomplete applications, incorrectly completed applications and applications missing supporting documentation cannot be accepted and will require re-lodgement.
 This applies to all applicants, including those that live considerable distances from the Australian Consulate-General in Century City, Los Angeles.